Records of prime ministers of the United Kingdom: Christian

-Britain's prime ministers have been predominately Church of England by denomination, in an office which has had input into the appointment of that Church's bishops.
+Britain's prime ministers have been predominantly Church of England by denomination, in an office which has had input into the appointment of that Church's bishops.
 The first to hold the office from outside the Church of England was Lord Bute, who was a member of the Scottish Episcopal Church, while the Duke of Grafton was the first to convert away by formally becoming a Unitarian, after leaving office.
 Prime ministers of other denominations (when in office, unless otherwise stated) were: